-Use of Safe Room placement requires all of the following:
+Use of seclusion requires all of the following:

-- O The student to be monitored by an adult in close proximity who is able to see and hear the student at all times.
-Monitoring shall be face-to-face unless personal safety of the child or staff member is significantly compromised, in which case technology-supported monitoring may be utilized. - O The total time in Safe Room placement is to be reasonably calculated by District personnel on a case-by-case basis based on the age of the child and circumstances, and is not to exceed 40 minutes without a reassessment of the situation and consultation with parents and/or administrative staff, unless otherwise specified in an IEP or Section 504 Plan or other parentally agreed-upon plan to address a student's behavior.
+→ The student shall be monitored by an adult in close proximity who is able to see and hear the student at all times.
+Monitoring shall be face-to-face unless personal safety of the child or staff member is significantly compromise.

-- The space in which the student is placed should be a normal-sized meeting or classroom commonly found in a school setting. - The space in which the student is placed is comparable in lighting, ventilation, heating, cooling, and ceiling height to those systems that are in use in other places in the school. - o The space in which the student is placed must be free of objects that could cause harm.
+- → The total time of seclusion placement is to be reasonably calculated by District personnel on a case-by-case basis based on the age of the child and the circumstances, and is not to exceed 40 minutes unless the student continues to be a threat to the safety of self or others. - O The space in which the student is placed should be a normal-sized meeting or classroom commonly found in a school setting and should have comparable lighting, ventilation, heating, cooling, and ceiling height to those systems that are in use in other places in the school and must be reasonably free of objects that could cause harm.

-Safe Room placement shall never be used as a form of punishment or for the convenience of school personnel.
+Seclusion placement shall never be used as a form of punishment or for the convenience of school personnel.